 Please note that video screenings may include flashing lights.
 If you are prone to seizures triggered by flashing lights, you may wish to avoid such screenings or at least applicable scenes featuring such effects for your own safety.
 A warning will be made before applicable screenings start as a precaution.
 If you have concerns about any of the video screenings, please ask our convention crew for more information.

-The Science Centre also has a selection of accessible parking spaces.
+The Japanese Canadian Cultural Centre also has a selection of accessible parking spaces.
 Please ensure that you have the appropriate permit displayed to use them.

 How do I find the event space?